The Best Vermont Auto Insurance Companies

 To find the best auto insurance in Vermont, we looked at the top companies by market share.
 This gave us a good idea of which companies were providing the best services based on their significant customer following.
 From there, we followed the same methodology we used in our review of the best national auto insurance companies.
 We vetted customer satisfaction ratings based on major studies produced by J.D.
 Power and Consumer Reports, then looked at coverage options, discounts, financial backing, and more to find out which offer the best coverage for drivers in Vermont.

 State Farm tops our list because of its high marks for customer service quality and its impressive range of coverage options.
-State Farm ranks in the top 10 in J.D.
-Power’s 2017 Auto Claims Satisfaction Study — the only provider we looked at to do so.
+J.D.
+Power’s 2018 Auto Claims Satisfaction Study ranks State Farm in the top 10 — the only provider we looked at to do so.
 State Farm also earned the highest Consumer Reports total reader score out of these top insurers with an 89 out of 100.

 State Farm backs up its terrific claims satisfaction numbers with the most impressive range of coverage available.
 A particularly notable inclusion is custom parts or sound system protection, which it shares only with Allstate and Progressive.
 There are also accident forgiveness and new car replacement endorsements — matched only by Liberty Mutual.